-If there was a celebrity list for serums, there’s no doubt that Vitamin C would be an A-lister.
+If there was a celebrity list for serums, there’s no doubt that vitamin C serum would be an A-lister.
 Everyone is talking about Vitamin C these days with good reason; applying Vitamin C onto your skin in a serum form is one of the most effective ways of soaking up all its goodness.
 The list of benefits run the gauntlet for everything that anyone could ever want in a serum:

 - Potent antioxidant and protector?
 Check.
 Vitamin C helps fight and neutralize free radicals, protecting the skin from environmental stress such as sun damage and air pollution.